ETF's big splash in MSCI's new China index puts pressure on FTSE China A50

 MSCI has also partnered with the Hong Kong Exchanges and Clearing Ltd 0388.HK in launching futures products based on the MSCI China A50 Connect Index, challenging Singapore Exchange's SGX FTSE China A50 Index Futures.

-FTSE Russell has said that an established ecosystem around the FTSE China A50, including a liquid derivative market, is a "trump card" for its index.
+FTSE Russell has said that an established ecosystem around the FTSE China A50, including a liquid derivative market, is a "trump card" for the index.

-(Reporting by Jason Xue and Andrew Galbraith; additional reporting by Samuel Shen; Editing by Simon Cameron-Moore)
+(Reporting by Jason Xue and Andrew Galbraith Additional reporting by Samuel Shen Editing by Simon Cameron-Moore and Mark Potter)

 ((Jason.Xue@thomsonreuters.com;))